picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/rel_notes/known_issues.rst

 **Reason**:
    When device is hot-unplugged, igb_uio driver will be removed which will destroy UIO resources.
-   Later trying to access any uio resource will cause kernel crash.
+   Later trying to access any UIO resource will cause kernel crash.

 **Resolution/Workaround**:
    If using DPDK for PCI HW hot-unplug, prefer to bind device with VFIO instead of IGB_UIO.